mtbfm/LogDelegate/README.md

 ```

 ### Settings (optional)
-Change the settings with init.
 This should be called only once.
 Best place would be in application class.
 All of them
  are optional.
 ```java
 public class MyApplication extends Application {